yusufozturk/panther/docs/gitbook/enterprise/snowflake.md

 The configuration can be tested from the [Data Explorer](./data-analytics/data-explorer.md).
 Run some same queries over a table that you know has data (check via Snowflake console).

-To rotate secrets, create a NEW read-only user as above and follow the configuration steps above, replacing the old user with the new user.
-Wait one hour before deleting/disabling the the old user.
+To rotate secrets, create a NEW read-only user and edit the secret replacing the old user and password with the new user and password.
+Wait one hour before deleting/disabling the the old user in Snowflake.